 This advanced art class develops the skills of the talented student/artist.
-New Medias and long-term projects are covered in drawing, painting, sculpture/ceramics and design.
-Interested students may develop a portfolio for art school admission
+New Medias and long-term projects are covered in drawing, painting. sculpture/ceramics and design.
+Students are expected to be self-motivated and able to use skills learned in High Focus Drawing and Painting to create more personal artwork.
+Projects are jointly planned by student and instructor.